-Prosecutors this morning filed paperwork that enables them to seek the death penalty against Kermit Gosnell, the abortion doctor charged with murder for the deaths of one woman and seven viable babies born alive in his West Philadelphia clinic.
+Prosecutors yesterday filed paperwork that enables them to seek the death penalty against Kermit Gosnell, the abortion doctor charged with murder for the deaths of one woman and seven viable babies born alive in his West Philadelphia clinic.

 But three of Gosnell's staffers also accused of killing babies caught a break: Prosecutors filed for a 60-day extension to get more time to mull whether they'll seek executions for co-defendants Lynda Williams, Steven Massof and Adrienne Moton.

-The extension suggests they’ll lean on the trio to get more evidence against Gosnell.
+The extension suggests that they'll lean on the trio to get more evidence against Gosnell.

-Attorney Jack McMahon, who represents Gosnell, said seeking execution for Gosnell “makes no sense.”
+Attorney Jack McMahon, who represents Gosnell, said that the death penalty "makes no sense."

-The next court date for Gosnell and his co-defendants is March 30, a pre-trial conference.
-Just two of the former doctor’s alleged accomplices — Maddline Joe and Tina Baldwin - are out on bail, and both appeared in court today.
+The next court date for Gosnell and his co-defendants is a pretrial conference on March 30.
+Just two of the former doctor's alleged accomplices - Maddline Joe and Tina Baldwin - are out on bail, and both appeared in court yesterday.
 Neither would comment to reporters.
-Gosnell and the other co-defendants still jailed did not appear.